ruby-git/ruby-git/README.md

   gem which is built on top of [Kernel.spawn](https://ruby-doc.org/3.3.0/Kernel.html#method-i-spawn).
   See [PR #684](https://github.com/ruby-git/ruby-git/pull/684) for more details on the motivation for this implementation.

-The tentative plan is to release `2.0.0` near the end of March 2024 depending on the feedback received during the pre-release period.

 The `master` branch will be used for `2.x` development.
 If needed, fixes for `1.x` version will be done on the `v1` branch.